RussCoder/djvujs/library/API.md

   ```

   Using this API you can call any chain of methods on the `DjVuDocument` inside
   the Web Worker.
-However you should remember, that you **cannot get complex
+However, you should remember, that you **cannot get complex
+  objects like `DjVuPage`** (but you still **can pass callbacks to the worker**,
-  objects like `DjVuPage`**.
-You can only get the eventual results like
+  e.g. in case of the `bundle()` method).
+You can only get the eventual results
-  `ArrayBuffer`'s, `ImageData`'s, strings, plain objects and numbers.
-Also
+  like  `ArrayBuffer`'s, `ImageData`'s, strings, plain objects and numbers.
-  despite the fact `DjVuDocument.getPage()` method is async, you can use in as a
+  Also, despite the fact `DjVuDocument.getPage()` method is async, you can use
-  sync one in the methods chain.
-The same takes place in case of any other async
+  in as a sync one in the methods chain.
+The same takes place in case of any
-  methods.
+  other async methods.

   The fact we cannot access the `DjVuPage` directly via the async API conditions
-  the current architecture due to which you we have to `reset()` pages manually
+  the current architecture, due to which we have to `reset()` pages manually in
-  in case of the sync API - otherwise two tasks in one bunch would require to
+  case of the sync API - otherwise two tasks in one bunch would require to
   decode the page twice, while now it's decoded lazily and only once.

-  In essence, when you call methods on a `DjVuWorkerTask` object it just push
+  In essence, when you call methods on a `DjVuWorkerTask` object it just pushes
   the method's name and its arguments into an array, which is passed to the Web
   Worker when you call the `run()` method.
 All those methods are applied to the
-  `DjVuDocument` instance one by one and the eventual result is passed back.
+  `DjVuDocument` instance one by one, and the eventual result is passed back.

 - `cancelTask(promise: Promise): void` - cancels the task.
 Accept the promise
   returned by the `run()` method.